Scholarships for African-American Studies

 University of Houston, African American Studies Program

-University of Kansas, Multicultural Africana Scholars Program (MASP)
+University of Kansas, Multicultural Scholars Program (MSP)

 The Metropolitan State College at Denver, Department of African and African-American Studies